ifwe/bruce/doc/design.md

 different response for a given error code would be more appropriate, changes can easily be made.

-Additionally, socket-related errors cause a response of type 4.
-When a response of type 4 occurs specifically due to an error ACK, a failed delivery attempt count is incremented for each message in the corresponding message set.
-Once a message's failed delivery attempt count exceeds a certain configurable threshold, the message is discarded.
+Additionally, socket-related errors cause a *Pause* response.
+In other words, a pause is initiated and any messages that could not be sent or did not receive ACKs as a result will be reclaimed by the router thread and rerouted based on updated metadata.
+When a *Pause* response occurs specifically due to an error ACK, a failed delivery attempt count is incremented for each message in the corresponding message set.
+Once a message's failed delivery attempt count exceeds a configurable threshold, the message is discarded.

 ### Message Batching